davidkey/roster/README.md

 [![Build Status](https://travis-ci.org/davidkey/roster.svg?branch=master)](https://travis-ci.org/davidkey/roster)
 ### What is this repository for? ###

 Generating and managing duty rosters.
-Primarily useful for churches.
+A work in progress.

 ### How do I get set up? ###